-I am pleased to present the Mississippi Department of Environmental Quality's (MDEQ's) strategic plan outlining the agency's goals, objectives, and strategies for fiscal years 2020 to 2024.
-The plan provides a clear and concise blueprint for how the agency will protect human health and the environment over the next several years, and how we will measure our performance.
-Despite the economic challenges over the past several years, MDEQ's performance during that time has remained stable.
-Ever increasing and changing federal mandates, fiscal burdens and key management personnel retirements and resignations continue to cause operating challenges, but I am confident that MDEQ staff has the determination and resolve to overcome these obstacles.
+I am pleased to present the Mississippi Department of Environmental Quality's (MDEQ's) strategic plan outlining the agency's goals, objectives, and strategies for fiscal years 20201 to 2025.
+The plan provides a concise blueprint for how the agency will protect human health and the environment over the next several years, and how we will measure our performance.
+Despite the economic challenges over the last decade or more, MDEQ's performance during that time has remained stable.
+Ever increasing and changing federal mandates, fiscal restraints and an evolving workforce continue to cause operating challenges, but I am confident that MDEQ staff has the determination and resolve to overcome these obstacles.